 To select a plan, call STRS Ohio toll-free at 888‑227‑7877.
 You may select a new plan up to three months after your 65th birthday.
 The effective date of coverage under your new plan will be the first of the month following notification to STRS Ohio, if received by the 15th of the month.
 There will be no interruption in your health care coverage.

 Be aware, your plan selection cannot be processed until STRS Ohio receives proof of Medicare enrollment.
 This applies even if you are selecting a plan offered by your current plan administrator.
-STRS Ohio must receive proof of Medicare enrollment by the 15th of the month.
+STRS Ohio must receive proof of Medicare enrollment by the 15th of the month to begin your participation in the plan the first of the following month.
 Any delay in submitting this proof will delay your enrollment in the plan you select as a Medicare enrollee.

 - If you are a Paramount Health Care enrollee, you will be enrolled in Paramount Elite after STRS Ohio receives proof of Medicare enrollment and Medicare approves your enrollment request.
 If you do not want Paramount Elite, you must submit your request to be enrolled in the Aetna Medicare Plan or Medical Mutual Basic Plan when you submit proof of Medicare enrollment to STRS Ohio.

-- If you are selecting a Medicare Advantage plan, such as the Aetna Medicare Plan or Paramount Elite, you will not be officially enrolled in the plan until Medicare approves your enrollment request.
+- If you are selecting a Medicare Advantage plan, such as the Aetna Medicare Plan, AultCare PrimeTime Health Plan or Paramount Elite, you will not be officially enrolled in the plan until Medicare approves your enrollment request.
 Additionally, once enrolled, you must not subsequently sign up for another Medicare Advantage plan.
-If you do, your STRS Ohio coverage will be canceled.
+If you do, your STRS Ohio coverage will be canceled by Medicare.

 Note: If you change plan administrators, your medical deductible and out-of-pocket maximums will transfer to the new plan administrator only if you move between an Aetna plan and a Medical Mutual plan.